No discrimination to be made against anyone: NAB chief

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB) Chairman Justice (retd) Javed Iqbal has said no discrimination will be made against anyone and corrupt elements will be dealt with an iron hand.
+ISLAMABAD: The National Accountability Bureau (NAB) Chairman Justice (R) Javed Iqbal has said no discrimination will be made against anyone and corrupt elements will be dealt with an iron hand.

 The NAB chief has decided not to make any compromise or bow before any pressure by standing firm to bring the country out of darkness of corruption.
 According to sources, the complaint verification process is a routine process in the country and whenever the complaint is received against any individual, the NAB starts the process as per its policy of not seeing the face but the case.

-Peshawar Bureau adds: The NAB Chairman Justice (retd) Javed Iqbal was informed that cases against the PML-N leaders Amir Muqam, Captain (R) Safdar and district nazim Peshawar and others have been taken up.
+Peshawar Bureau adds: The NAB Chairman Justice (R) Javed Iqbal was informed that cases against the PML-N leaders Amir Muqam, Captain (R) Safdar and district nazim Peshawar and others have been taken up.

-ISLAMABAD: The National Accountability Bureau (NAB) Chairman Justice (retd) Javed Iqbal has said no discrimination will be made against anyone and corrupt elements will be dealt with an iron hand.
+ISLAMABAD: The National Accountability Bureau (NAB) Chairman Justice (R) Javed Iqbal has said no discrimination will be made against anyone and corrupt elements will be dealt with an iron hand.

 The NAB chief has decided not to make any compromise or bow before any pressure by standing firm to bring the country out of darkness of corruption.
 According to sources, the complaint verification process is a routine process in the country and whenever the complaint is received against any individual, the NAB starts the process as per its policy of not seeing the face but the case.

-Peshawar Bureau adds: The NAB Chairman Justice (retd) Javed Iqbal was informed that cases against the PML-N leaders Amir Muqam, Captain (R) Safdar and district nazim Peshawar and others have been taken up.
+Peshawar Bureau adds: The NAB Chairman Justice (R) Javed Iqbal was informed that cases against the PML-N leaders Amir Muqam, Captain (R) Safdar and district nazim Peshawar and others have been taken up.

 Comments